 So why plan?

 First of all, Disney World is huge.
 It is about the size of San Francisco.
 It includes 4 theme parks, 2 water parks, 25+ hotels, a shopping/dining/ entertainment district, 4 golf courses, 2 miniature golf courses, and thousands of entertainment options.

 Secondly, thousands of people visit Disney World everyday.
 Advance planning will help you beat some of the crowds.

 Third, Disney World is expensive.
 Planning will allow you to make the most of your precious time and money.

 Step 1: Who’s going?

 Lastly, and this is a big one, Disney charges everyone 10 and older adult prices.
-Children between the ages of 3-9 are charged child prices.
+Children between the ages of 3-9 pay child prices.
 Children under the age of 3 are FREE.

 Step 2: When to go?

 The #1 busiest time of year to go to Disney World is Christmas.
-The week between Christmas and New Years is so busy that the parks will shut down due to capacity!
-It is wall to wall people.
+The week between Christmas and New Years is so busy that the parks shut down due to capacity!
+It is literally wall to wall people.

 The second busiest time of the year is Spring Break.
 I have been to Disney World a couple of times during Spring Break, and it is a zoo.
 Once again, if you can go another time, do it.